awsdocs/amazon-guardduty-user-guide/doc_source/using-service-linked-roles.md

 ## Creating a Service\-Linked Role for GuardDuty<a name="create-slr"></a>

-The `AWSServiceRoleForAmazonGuardDuty` service\-linked role is automatically created when you enable GuardDuty for the first time or enable GuardDuty in a supported region where you previously didn't have it enabled\.
+The `AWSServiceRoleForAmazonGuardDuty` service\-linked role is automatically created when you enable GuardDuty for the first time or enable GuardDuty in a supported Region where you previously didn't have it enabled\.
 You can also create the `AWSServiceRoleForAmazonGuardDuty` service\-linked role manually using the IAM console, the IAM CLI, or the IAM API\.

 **Important**
 The service\-linked role that is created for the master GuardDuty account doesn't apply to the member GuardDuty accounts\.